budgefeeney/ventureforth/docs/chapter0 - haskell-setup.md

 The [EclipseFP plugin](http://eclipsefp.github.io/) used to work very well indeed, but it relies on a tool called `buildwrapper` which ironically will not build with GHC 7.10 & Cabal 1.22

-The [Leksah]() application is a Haskell IDE written in Haskell which will definitely work.
-Visually it looks quite poor on Mac OSX and Windows, and its layout is rather peculiar, making it difficult to get to grips with.
+The [Leksah](http://leksah.org) application is a Haskell IDE written in Haskell which will definitely work.
+Visually it looks very poor on Mac OSX and Windows, and it has a slightly complicated layout that takes time to get used to.

 Therefore the next best approach after Atom/IDE-Haskell, is an approach which is guaranteed to work: the web-based IDE provided by [FP Complete](http://www.fpcomplete.com).
 Obviously this requires a constant internet connection, and a github hosted project, but it does work well.